 - Call 2-1-1 for an appointment at a free tax preparation site near you!

 For Taxpayer Assistance from the Vermont Department of Taxes, call 1-866-828-2865.

 - The Vermont Taxpayer Advocate works to resolve taxpayers’ issues with the Vermont Department of Taxes.

-- VITA and AARP Tax Aide sites can usually help with Vermont tax returns, Vermont renter rebates and Vermont property tax adjustments.
+- VITA and AARP Tax Aide sites can usually help with Vermont tax returns, Vermont renter credits (rebates) and Vermont property tax adjustments.

 Vermont Free File

 - Some IRS Free File vendors also offer free Vermont returns.
 Find a list of Vermont Free File vendors at the Vermont Free File website.

 - You can file a Renter Credit, Homestead Declaration or Property Tax Credit claim online with MyVTax.
 This service is free.